-a.
-The Athletics Committee focuses on governance of NCAA Division II athletics programs at NMHU, and all other athletic matters.

-b.
-The Athletics Committee reviews and approves proposals for new policies and revisions to existing policies and advises the Board with regard to such proposals.
+- a.
+The Athletics Committee focuses on governance of NCAA Division II athletics programs at NMHU, and all other athletic matters. - b.
+The Athletics Committee reviews and approves proposals for new policies and revisions to existing policies and advises the Board regarding such proposals.